 Students have the opportunity to start their research during the summer before their senior year by applying for the Summer Research Grants in Science and Mathematics.
-This $3000 grant is awarded on a competitive basis to students to conduct research with a faculty member.
-Students are expected to work full-time for 10 weeks on their project, and then present their findings to the campus community in a seminar during fall semester.
+This $3250 grant is awarded on a competitive basis to students to conduct research with a faculty member.
+Students are expected to work full-time for 10 weeks on their project, and then present their findings to the campus community in a poster session during fall semester.

 In addition, the University Enrichment Committee awards up to $500 to full-time students for research during the academic year.
 These Student Research Awards are evaluated by a faculty-student panel, and awards are made on a competitive basis.